Luis Octavio

 The product had grown fast: more clients, more screens, a bigger team.
 That growth made visual consistency harder to maintain, and it showed.
 In a financial product, inconsistency isn't just a visual problem.
 It feels unsafe.

-A qualitative study — 20 in-depth interviews — revealed that DINN was broadly seen as "inversión para lo diario / chiquita" — a small, everyday investment tool — regardless of how financially sophisticated users actually were.
+A qualitative study revealed that DINN was broadly seen as "inversión para lo diario / chiquita" — a small, everyday investment tool — regardless of how financially sophisticated users actually were.
 Even experienced investors used it as a side account.
 The approachability was working, but it was setting a ceiling.

 The product as it was